Credit Card Crimes are Taken Seriously in Oklahoma

 Taking or Receiving a Taken Credit or Debit Card

 Most often, though, this crime is charged when a wallet or its contents have been stolen and are being used or sold to another.

-This may happen in a restaurant for example.
+This may happen in a restaurant, for example.
 A credit card is accidentally left behind by its owner and instead of returning the card to its owner, a restaurant employee either uses the card or keeps it to use.
 Returning the card to either the card owner or card issuer is a safer solution in this instance.

-Likewise, in Oklahoma it is illegal to buy or sell a credit or debit card.
-Stat. tit.
-21 § 1550.24.
-And selling a credit or debit card that belongs to another under circumstances in which the seller either knows or has reason to know that the card was stolen, is illegal in Oklahoma.
+Selling a credit or debit card that belongs to another under circumstances in which the seller either knows or has reason to know that the card was stolen is also illegal.
 Okla.
 Stat. tit.
-21 § 1550.26.
+21 § 1550.26

 Oklahoma defines false making or embossing of a credit or debit card as making or drawing a device or instrument which falsely purports to be a credit or debit card, with the intent to defraud another.

 A person who falsely embosses a credit or debit card when a person, without the issuer’s authorization, completes the card by adding matter to the card which an issuer requires to appear on the card before use.
 Okla.
 Stat. tit.
 21 § 1550.27

 Likewise, using a false or revoked card to obtain goods or services is a violation of Oklahoma law.
 Okla.
 Stat. tit.
 21 § 1550.29